Biga Ranx

 Gabriel Piotrowski (born 27 September 1988), better known by his stage name Biga Ranx (sometimes stylized as Biga*Ranx), is a French ragga hip hop musician from Tours, Centre Region, signed to X-Ray Production, an independent record label based in Paris.
 He released his debut LP On Time in October 2011, and his second album Good Morning Midnight in April 2013.

-He has collaborated with Maffi, Ondubground, Mungo's Hi Fi and Joseph Cotton.
+He has collaborated with artists such as Maffi, Ondubground, Mungo's Hi Fi, and Joseph Cotton, notably featuring Cotton on his 2011 debut album On Time.